Skip to main content

 • expire: The maximum duration that a message can remain in the queue before it expires and is returned to the sender.

-Additionally, these scheduling settings can be made dynamic using rules.
+Additionally, these scheduling settings can be made dynamic using expressions.

 Example: